 Waist Harness Kitesurf

-(34 products)
+(32 products)

 Buy your waist harness online at the Surfoon Kitesurf Shop

-Welcome to the question and answer section about waist harnesses of Surfoon!
-Finding a suitable waist harness is essential for your kitesurfing sessions.
-With a perfectly fitting waist harness, you'll have much more fun on the water!
-However, not all waist harnesses are the same.
 There is a wide variety of different models from various brands, rigid (hardshell) and flexible (softshell) waist harnesses, as well as harnesses specially designed for men or women.
 To give you a better overview, we have compiled the most frequently asked questions about waist harnesses.
-You can find the Q&A section at the end of this page, but feel free to contact us at any time if you need more help or advice.
-Our friendly and knowledgeable customer service is available for you seven days a week!
-Our team consists of experts who speak English, Dutch, and German, and they will be happy to assist you.
+You can find the Q&A section at the bottom of this page, but feel free to contact us anytime if you need further assistance or advice.

 What should I look for when I want to buy a waist harness?